 that we comply with ethical requirements and plan and perform the audit

 to obtain reasonable assurance about whether the financial statements

 An audit involves performing procedures to obtain audit evidence about

 of the financial statements, whether due to fraud or error.
 In making

-those risk assessments, the auditor considers internal control relevant to the
+those risk assessments, the auditor considers internal financial

-statements in order to design audit procedures that are appropriate in
+statements that give a true and fair view in order to design audit

-appropriateness of accounting policies used
+includes evaluating the appropriateness of the accounting policies used

 and the reasonableness of the accounting estimates made by the

 the financial statements.